This post was last updated on February 7th, 2020 at 11:30 am

 Yamaha XT 660z: one can on each side, ditto for the 650 singles

-They are most often overly-large, in-the-way, at risk of being dinged by looking too hard at it them, and worst of all, they are right where luggage OUGHT to be.
+They are most often overly-large, in-the-way, and at risk of being dinged by looking too hard at it them!
+Worst of all, they are right where the hard luggage OUGHT to be.

-Now… many super-bikes have got this ‘problem’ sorted: design the exhaust to exit UNDER-SEAT, which on a dual- purpose bike, would do the following:
+Now… many super-bikes have got this ‘problem’ sorted: design the exhaust to exit UNDER-SEAT.

 - Hard luggage would then be of equal size; no ‘exhaust cut-out’ on the exhaust side